zauberzeug/nicegui/CONTRIBUTING.md

 Alternatively you can use VSCode, open the nicegui.code-workspace file and install the recommended extensions.
 Then the formatting rules are applied whenever you save a file.

+In our point of view, the Black formatter is sometimes a bit too strict.
+There are case where one or the other arrangement of, e.g., function arguments is more readable than the other.
+Then we like the flexibility to either put all arguments on separate lines or only put the lengthy event handler on a second line and leave the other arguments as they are.

 ### Imports

 We use `isort` to automatically sort imports.